Samuel Nevill

 Samuel Tarratt Nevill (13 May 1837 – 29 October 1921), was the first Anglican Bishop of Dunedin, before becoming Primate of New Zealand.

 Life

 A scion of the ancient Nevilles, he was educated at Nottingham High School, before attending St Aidan's College, Birkenhead, and briefly Trinity College, Dublin.
 He was ordained in 1860 and then went up to Magdalene College, Cambridge, where he graduated B.A. (second-class Natural Science Tripos) in 1865, proceeding M.A. in 1868, and received D.D. in 1871.

-Ordained in 1860 as Curate of St Mark's, Scarisbrick, he then became Rector of Shelton, Staffordshire, where he was incumbent until being elevated to the episcopate.
+Ordained in 1860 as Curate of St Mark's, Scarisbrick, he then became Rector of Shelton, an industrial parish in Staffordshire where he was incumbent until being elevated to the episcopate.
 Whilst there, Nevill also held a certificate of the Science and Art Department, South Kensington, qualifying him to instruct candidates for examination in the Education Department, and was thus instrumental in laying the foundation of the career of some who have attained positions of eminence.